playfulprogramming/playfulprogramming/content/blog/how-to-use-npm/index.md

 npm i library-name
 ```

-And vice-versa to retreive the same package's contents.
+And vice-versa to retrieve the same package's contents.

 However, the ways `npm` and `yarn` install packages on your local machine are different enough that, for some projects specifically built around Yarn's functionality, you cannot simply replace `yarn` for `npm` without some re-engineering.
 The differences between `npm` CLI and `yarn` are numerous and nuanced.
 While most projects can get by with `npm`, if a project instructs you to use `yarn` to setup your development environment, there are usually good engineering reasons for it.